misterneo/monkey-app-clone/README.md

 bun run index.ts
 ```

+This will start a WebSocket and HTTP server on port 3000.

+Optionally:

-The app will run on port 3000 by default.
-Specify the port using the `--port` flag, e.g., `bun run index.ts --port 5000`.
+> You can Specify the port using the `--port` flag, e.g., `bun run index.ts --port 5000`.
 Enable debug mode using `--debug` flag, e.g., `bun run index.ts --debug`.

-Update the `SERVER_PORT` constant in `client/src/utils/constants.js` to the backend server port.
+> If you decide to change the default port, You will need to update the `SERVER_PORT` constant in `client/src/utils/constants.js` to the backend server port.
 Default is set to `3000`.

 #### Running the frontend